Dysdiadochokinesia

 Dysdiadochokinesia (DDK) is the medical term for an impaired ability to perform rapid, alternating movements (i.e., diadochokinesia).
 Complete inability is called adiadochokinesia.
 The term is from Greek δυς dys "bad", διάδοχος diadochos "working in turn", κίνησις kinesis "movement".
+The term was first described by neurologist Joseph Francois Félix Babinski in 1902.
+Impaired pronation/supination of the upper extremities, hand/finger tapping, and heel-to-shin test are some clinical ways to test for dysdiadochokinesia.
+Causes can either be from cerebellar or extrapyramidal origin.
+Management includes treating the underlying cause and neurorehabilitation therapies.

+History of name and origin

+The term dysdiadochokinesia came into fruition in 1902 after the neurologist Joseph Francois Félix Babinski observed patients with cerebellar lesions.
+He noticed that these patients could not perform rapid, alternating movements of agonist and antagonist muscles.
+During this time period, neurophysiologists discovered that voluntary movements came from the cerebellum.
+The term has the Greek roots, "dys", "diadochos", "kinesis", meaning impaired, succeeding, and movement, respectively.

 Signs and symptoms

-Abnormalities in diadochokinesia can be seen in the upper extremity, lower extremity and in speech.
+Abnormalities in dysdiadochokinesia can be seen in the upper extremity, lower extremity, and in speech.
+These deficits can greatly impact activities of daily living through motor movements.
 The deficits become visible in the rate of alternation, the completeness of the sequence, and in the variation in amplitude involving both motor coordination and sequencing.
 Average rate can be used as a measure of performance when testing for dysdiadochokinesia.

-Dysdiadochokinesia is demonstrated clinically by asking the patient to tap the palm of one hand with the fingers of the other, then rapidly turn over the fingers and tap the palm with the back of them, repeatedly.
-This movement is known as a pronation/supination test of the upper extremity.
-A simpler method using this same concept is to ask the patient to demonstrate the movement of trying a doorknob or screwing in a light bulb.
-When testing for this condition in legs, ask the patient to tap your hand as quickly as possible with the ball of each foot in turn.
-Movements tend to be slow or awkward.
-The feet normally perform less well than the hands.
-When testing for dysdiadochokinesia with speech the patient is asked to repeat syllables such as /pə/, /tə/, and /kə/; variation, excess loudness, and irregular articular breakdown are signs of dysdiadochokinesia.